Business Association Leader Keeps Water Street Growing And Going

 Maria Bailey knows Water Street well.
-As Chairman of the Water Street District Business Association (WSDBA), Bailey is the consummate businesswoman.
+As the previous Chairman of the Water Street District Business Association (WSDBA), Bailey is the consummate businesswoman.
 She has years of experience as an executive for major retail and now owns her own digital marketing firm, Success City Online, working alongside Water Street business owners for more than a decade.

 As witness to a flurry of redevelopment and investment in this historic region of Henderson, Bailey well understands Water Street’s evolution from sleepy to sexy.
 “Water Street used to roll up its sidewalks at 5 p.m., now it rolls them out at 5 p.m,” she said.
 “With a plethora of new bars, breweries and restaurants, nightlife on Water Street is real and here to stay.
 Water Street’s storied and remarkable history has taken a new turn, and the energy is palpable.”